Name: mums, chrysanthemums, florist's chrysanthemums (Chrysanthemum sp., C. x grandiflorum cvs. and C. morifolium cvs.).

 Feeding: annual controlled-release fertiliser; supplement with organic fortified liquid feeding.

 Watering: only moderate requirements once established in the garden.
-In pots, water well when approaching dry.
+In pots, water well when near dry.

 The chrysanthemum produces a gorgeous, long-lasting cut flower that's seen for sale just about everywhere around Mother's Day.
 But did you know that they can also make excellent garden and potted plants?
 They are quite easy-care, and are reliable bloomers, even for gardening beginners and black-thumbs.